 - The University therefore reserves the right to monitor both usage and content of email messages, instant messages, discussion forums and visits to Internet sites using University resources to:

 - identify inappropriate use

 - protect the rights and property of the University

 - determine compliance with policy and state and Commonwealth laws.

 - The University also monitors and records network traffic including:

-This information is used for accounting purposes, troubleshooting, systems management, and meeting legal and compliance obligations.
+This information is used for accounting purposes, troubleshooting, systems management, analytics, user personalisation, and meeting legal and compliance obligations.

 - The University reserves the right to inspect, copy, store and disclose the contents of the electronic communications of its employees and other authorised users (e.g. students), to:

-This can be done upon authorisation from appropriate University managers, the Police or other Law enforcement agencies to assist in the investigation of an offence.
+This can be done upon authorisation from appropriate University managers, the Police or other Law enforcement agencies to assist in the investigation of any alleged offence.
 The contents of electronic communications, properly obtained for legitimate business purposes, may be disclosed without permission of the employee or authorised user.

 - Monitoring and inspection can apply to personal and business use of intranet or internet services and personal and business related electronic communications.